David Shoebridge: Federal politics

 In March 2021, Shoebridge won preselection as the lead candidate on the Green's Senate ticket in New South Wales at the 2022 federal election.
 He resigned from the Legislative Council on 11 April 2022 prior to the close of nominations for the federal election.
 He was subsequently elected to a six-year Senate term beginning on 1 July 2022.
 At a Greens party room meeting on 16 June 2022, leader Adam Bandt announced the portfolio allocations, where Shoebridge was given three portfolios: Justice, Defence and Veteran's Affairs, and Digital Rights.

+In September 2023, Shoebridge joined a cross-party delegation of Australian MPs to Washington, D.C., to lobby the U.S. Department of Justice to abandon its attempts to extradite Australian publisher Julian Assange from the United Kingdom.
+The other members were Alex Antic, Barnaby Joyce, Monique Ryan, Peter Whish-Wilson and Tony Zappia.

+In July 2024, The Sydney Morning Herald wrote that current and former staff members of Shoebridge participated in the organisation of pro-Palestinian protests outside the offices of Federal MPs.

+In August 2025, the Greens urged the Albanese government to impose direct sanctions on high-ranking members of Netanyahu's government and to stop supplying parts for the F-35 fighter aircraft to the global supply chain that can be accessed by Israel.
+Shoebridge said: "If the Albanese government stopped the export of F-35 fighter jet parts to Israel, then their F-35 fleet would be grounded."

+In September 2025, Shoebridge said that Australia should apply the same sanctions against Israel as it did against Russia, criticising the Albanese government for "gaslighting the Australian public about its role in the genocide and its legal responsibilities to prevent it."

 Political positions

-Shoebridge is widely seen as a member of the left-wing faction of the Greens, and is an ally of former Senator Lee Rhiannon.
+Shoebridge is a supporter for the legalisation of cannabis nationally in Australia.

 Personal life

 Shoebridge lives in the Sydney suburb of Woollahra.
 He has two daughters with his partner Patricia.
 He founded the Greens Bushwalking Club (with the assistance of the National Parks Association).